 I am a Principal Systems Architect with a 20-year history of engineering resilience.

 My practice is defined by “Deep Stack” expertise.
-I do not simply write code on top of abstractions I do not understand.
 My career has evolved linearly from the physical network layer to high-volume data logistics, and finally to applied Artificial Intelligence.
+To engineer reliable AI, one must first understand the machine it runs on.

 Phase I: The Foundation (Physical Networks)